 Custom travel to Vanuatu

-Vanuatu is one of the most extraordinary and least visited archipelagos in the South Pacific — 83 Melanesian islands populated by 320,000 inhabitants speaking 138 different languages (the world country with the highest linguistic density per inhabitant).
-The Yasur volcano on Tanna is one of the world's most accessible volcanoes — you can approach the active crater to 200 m, observe Strombolian eruptions (every 5-10 min) at dusk.
-The Naghol (traditional vine jump) at Pentecost is the ancestor of bungee jumping — men jump from a 30-m tower with vines attached to ankles, in April-June.
-Espiritu Santo houses the SS President Coolidge wreck (luxury liner sunk in 1942, one of the world's best wreck dives) and Champagne Beach.
+Vanuatu is one of the most extraordinary and least visited archipelagos in the South Pacific, 83 Melanesian islands populated by 320,000 inhabitants speaking 138 different languages, the world's highest linguistic density per inhabitant.
+The Yasur volcano on Tanna is one of the world's most accessible volcanoes, you can approach the active crater to 200 m and observe Strombolian eruptions at dusk.
+The Naghol, a traditional vine jump at Pentecost, is the ancestor of bungee jumping, practiced in April-June.
+Espiritu Santo houses the SS President Coolidge wreck, one of the world's best wreck dives, and Champagne Beach.
 Port-Vila, lively tropical capital.
-Authentic destination for adventurous travelers.
+An authentic destination for adventurous travelers.
+A former Franco-British condominium until 1980, Vanuatu retains a rare bilingual heritage in the Pacific, French is still taught and spoken by part of the population.
+The archipelago stretches nearly 1,300 km from north to south, creating remarkable diversity in landscapes and climate from one island to the next.
+Long ranked among the world's happiest countries by several well-being indices, Vanuatu charms visitors with the warmth of its people and the vitality of its kastom traditions, still central to daily life in many villages.

 Highlights